The Ponzi Family

 For over twenty years, Michel Ponzi helped grow the family winery from a garage-based operation to its current state-of-the-art operation.
 The business thrived through his contributions as he introduced technological innovation and infrastructure to the growing company.

 In 2012, Michel stepped down from his position to pursue lifelong passions.
-He and his wife founded Casal Cristiana, specializing in Italian olive oils in 2013.
-Although still a co-owner of Ponzi Vineyards, he now resides in Italy with his wife and two children.
+He now resides in Italy with his wife and two children, and owns and operates The Dundee Bistro and Fratelli Ponzi Fine Food & Wine in Dundee, Oregon.